spncrhrstn/spencerharston.com/src/posts/drafts/pc-build-2024.md

 ---
-title: PC Build 2024 (WORKING TITLE)
+title: Building a New PC in 2024
-description: It's been eight years, it's time to build a new PC (WORKING DESCRIPTION)
+description: It's been eight years since I put together my current desktop.
+It's time to build something new.
 date: 2024-04-23 21:06:00
 tags:
     - personal